heykayla/my-writing/tutorials/tutorial-cloning-github-repo-with-github-desktop.md

     **Result:** The application redirects you to your web browser to sign in to your GitHub.com account.

-3. Sign in to your GitHub.com account with your login credentials
+3. Sign in to your GitHub.com account with your login credentials.

 ## Repository clone
 After you sign in to your GitHub.com account, you can clone your repository to your local computer.